As of MySQL Version 3.23.6, you can choose between three basic

 locking on row level, and also provides an Oracle-style consistent

-non-locking read in SELECTS
+non-locking read in SELECTS, which increases transaction

 concurrency.
 There is neither need for lock escalation in Innobase,